 - Credit score below 500: Not eligible for FHA financing

-FHA added another layer of evaluation to their current method of identifying high-risk lenders.
+In 2017, the FHA added another layer of evaluation to their current method of identifying high-risk lenders.

-Former Policy
+Former policy

-FHA’s sole method was to compare an FHA lender with other FHA lenders in the same geographical region.
+The FHA’s sole method was to compare an FHA lender with other FHA lenders in the same geographical region.
 This is known in the lending world as the FHA “compare ratio.”

-If a lender had 150% more late-paying loans than other area lenders, it was at risk of getting kicked off of FHA’s approved lender list.
+If a lender had 150% more late-paying loans than other area lenders, it was at risk of getting kicked off of the FHA’s approved lender list.

 Many banks and mortgage companies had a problem with this method.
 If nearby lenders had tougher FHA qualification standards and therefore a better book of loans, other area lenders would look comparatively worse.